F-1 to Green Card: How to Change Your Status From an F-1 Student Visa

 If you want to come to the United States to pursue your studies, you’ll need an F-1 student visa to do it.
 If you’re already in the U.S. on an F-1 visa, you may be thinking about the possibility of adjusting your status to obtain a green card.

-Let’s examine each option available to you.
+Let’s examine each option available to you if you are considering green card for F-1 students.

 Self-Petitioning for an EB-1 Visa